jjfine/voice_recorder/README.md

 The AudioDevice and VoiceRecorder classes were just used to establish a frame for how the VoiceActivityDetector could be used.

+The FrameCounter class encapsulates the logic around maintaining counts of runs of silence/voice and discarding smaller runs.

 I use the term 'frame' to denote an array of numerical values representing a chunk of audio.

 NOTE: This code doesn't really do anything since its not interfacing with any actual device.